Taranita/Iron-Acton-Car-Hire/README.md

 liveMode                - True/False    - Indicates whether the application is operating in live mode, or in development/test.
 In live mode, any error causes a user friendly message, while when not in live mode, error details are presented to the user.

+In order to use the application, simply open the application's directory, the default index.html page will load.
+Once in the application you can switch between views of vehicles or customers.
+Youi can also click on a hire to see its details.